Gossamer Gear Mariposa – Review

 Below are my requirements when purchasing a backpack.

-- Light Weight – To combat fatigue and injury on long hikes, I keep my backpack’s weight around 2 pounds or less.
+- Light Weight – I keep my backpack’s weight around 2 pounds or less to combat fatigue and injury on long hikes.

 - Durability – A tough pack is critical.
 My pack has been run over, fallen down mountains, stepped on by horses, and is often used as a seat.

 - Size – The backpacks I use are 55L-65L.
 I sleep cold, so I carry a warmer sleeping bag or quilt.
-I also cook, so I carry fuel and a stove.
+I also cook, so I have fuel and a stove.

 - Water Resistant – I use a compactor bag and not a pack cover.
 I like water-resistant fabrics and taped seams in my backpacks.